WE ARE NOT A PRESERVE AND ONLY HUNT DURING THE REGULAR STATE SEASON.

 Current limits are 3 Roosters and 3 Sharptail/Prairie Chicken combination per day.
 The pheasant season typically opens on the third Saturday of October and closes in early January.
 Shooting hours under State law are10:00 a.m. to sunset.

 In addition to Pheasants, we also have a population of Sharptail Grouse and Greater Prairie Chickens.
-These should be considered bonus birds.
+These should be considered bonus birds and are incidental to the pheasant hunting.
+You never know when the prairie grouse will show up, but we do see them from time to time.
 Our farm is located in one of only two places in the world where it is possible to shoot both Prairie Chickens and Sharptails.
 The unique habitat in our area allows both of these indigenous birds of the prairie to cohabit.